-Other - Hockey Canada will assist in coordinating a detailed visitation program, if possible to the Esso Cup.
-All bid groups should budget for travel, meals and accommodation associated with this trip to ensure the right people from the Host Organizing Committee are on site to learn from firsthand experience what it takes to host this event.
+Other - Hockey Canada will assist in coordinating a detailed visitation program, if possible to the next Centennial Cup.
+All bid groups should budget for travel, meals and accommodation associated with this trip to ensure the right people from the Host Organizing Committee are on site at the next available championship to learn from firsthand experience what it takes to execute a Centennial Cup.

 The Host Organizing Committee must create and submit an event final report.
 This final report should be part of all initial planning stages as people in key roles will need to be aware of this commitment.
 All members of the Host Organizing Committee should be compiling information for this report upon being awarded the event.
-The final written report, in conjunction with the closing financial statement, are the final steps in hosting the Esso Cup and fulfilling the contractual obligation of the committee.
+The final written report, in conjunction with the closing financial statement, are the final steps in hosting the Centennial Cup, fulfilling the contractual obligations of the committee.